beyzanur-seyhan/instagram-post-carousel/Readme.md

 ...

-▶️ [Live Demo](https://beyzanur-seyhan.github.io/responsive-portfolio-page/) ▶ Check out how the project looks
+▶️ [Live Demo](https://beyzanur-seyhan.github.io/instagram-post-carousel/) ▶ Check out how the project looks

-- In this project, there is a mobile-friendly portfolio site design.
-- Only the home page interface of this portfolio site example is coded.
-- The design of this project belongs to [LMPixels](https://themeforest.net/item/kerge-vcard-wordpress-theme/21801711).
+- This project is an example of a carousel slider with posts on Instagram.
+- There are 2 examples without javascript and with javascript.

 ## Used Languages Or Technologies

 - HTML (html structure)
-- CSS (grid and flex layout)
+- CSS
-- Javascript
+- Javascript (mouse event and key event)

 ## Getting Started